intel/tdx/Documentation/virt/kvm/api.rst

    queued successfully, the TDX guest can poll the status field in the shared-memory area to check whether the Quote generation is completed or not.
 When completed, the generated Quote is returned via the same buffer.
+   If the host kernel generates Quotes through the Quoting service provided by the TDX module, KVM processes the GetQuote request and it will not appear in userspace.

  * ``TDVMCALL_GET_TD_VM_CALL_INFO``: the guest has requested the support status of TDVMCALLs.
 The output values for the given leaf should be